-The Xavier Institute of Communications (XIC) is a professional media centre which offers a variety of services in training and production.
-The Institute is at two locations; the St. Xavier's College campus and the St. Xavier's High School campus, Mumbai.
+Xavier Institute of Communications (XIC) is a curricula unit of St. Xavier’s College, Autonomous.
+It is a professional media centre which offers a variety of services in training and production.
+The Institute is at two locations; the St. Xavier’s College campus and the St. Xavier’s High School Campus, Mumbai.

-XIC is an autonomous educational unit of the Bombay St. Xavier's College Society Trust, which comprises St. Xavier's College, the Institute of Management, the Institute of Counseling and the Heras Institute of Indian History and Culture.
+The Bombay St. Xavier’s College Society Trust which also comprises of St. Xavier’s College, the Xavier Institute of Communications, the Xavier Institute of Management and Research (XIMR) and the Heras Institute of Indian History and Culture.

 By virtue of its course offerings and enrolments, XIC ranks among the biggest non-government media centres in Asia.
 XIC was initiated in 1969 by The Catholic Bishops' Conference of India to develop scholarship and professionalism in the media.
 It is presently managed by the Society of Jesus (Jesuits) of the Bombay Province.

 The Jesuit reputation for excellence is part of a 450-year old tradition that began when St. Ignatius of Loyola founded the Society of Jesus in 1540.
 The Jesuit tradition of education focuses on the whole person in preparation not only for a career but for life.
 It develops an appreciation for learning as a process of self-discovery - a process that is both joyous and liberating.